ForeverZer0/ruqqus/README.md

 ## Usage

-See the [documentation](https://www.rubydoc.info/gems/ruqqus) for a complete API reference.
+See the [documentation](https://www.rubydoc.info/gems/ruqqus) for a complete API reference (100% coverage).

 ### Features